lkodinsson/MARS/Fantasy/Skills.md

 ## Power (RES)

 Power is the natural wizard's style of spellcasting.
 Those who wield magic in this way are often referred to as sorcerers rather than wizards.
 Rather than being described into mechanical categories, the specializations of power are more philosophical.
-Power has seven different specializations to choose from which are the seven elements: *air*, *earth*, *fire*, *water*, *light*, *dark*, and *arcane*.
+Power has seven different specializations to choose from which are the seven elements: *air*, *earth*, *fire*, *water*, *light*, *darkness*, and *arcane*.

 Sorcerers do not require or use scrolls or spell books.
 The power they wield manifests from force of will rather than education.
 You acquire a new spell from your specialization when you advance your power skill.
 You can take this skill multiple times to learn how to cast different elements.
 When you cast a spell using this skill, even if you have multiple specializations, you must cast that spell with the skill you learned it from.